rankutah/blog/sites/rodmaxfielddds/content/about.md

 <div class="mt-1 text-sm tracking-wide uppercase text-neutral-600 dark:text-neutral-400">HYGIENIST</div>

 Robyn is a returning member of our team.
 She assisted at our office for several years before taking a break to spend more time with her three beautiful kids.
-After finishing the dental hygiene program at Fortis College in Salt Lake City, she returned to our office part time.
+After finishing the dental hygiene program at Fortis College in Salt Lake City, she returned to our office part-time.
 In her free time, Robyn enjoys watching her kids’ football games and cheerleading competitions.
 Robyn is an active, energetic, and happy person.
 She makes everyone around her feel valued and loved.

 {{< /col >}}